lsst-sqre/sqr-078/index.rst

 <https://github.com/lsst-sqre/safir.git>`__ to support the new objects
 and methods that the fileserver needs.
 This cascaded into an effort to replace all the polling loops in the controller with event watches and to streamline the event watch structure.

-We use that watch to determine when the fileserver process exits (the Pod moves to a terminal state), and trigger cleanup based on that event.
+The controller uses that watch to determine when the fileserver process has exited (the Pod moves to a terminal state), and triggers cleanup of all the fileserver objects based on that event.
+That is effectively instantaneous when the Pod shuts down.
+Specifically, the window when there still exists a valid ingress for the fileserver while the Worblehat pod is not running is very small.
+Once the fileserver ingress is gone, the user WebDAV client may be ill-behaved and keep hammering the top-level ``/files`` ingress (which will catch ``/files/<user-without-fileserver``) but in practice it is unlikely to cause issues, since replying with a ``405 Method Not Allowed`` is very cheap.

 The final missing piece was a set of changes to `Phalanx
 <https://github.com/lsst-sqre/phalanx>`__ to add the new routes and add